June 9, 2025

 Other non-deductible expenses

-How to record non-deductible expenses
+How to track and record non-deductible expenses

 Just because you can’t deduct a business expense on your taxes doesn’t mean you shouldn’t record it.